-1. No active intervention: the River Otter's embankments were built over 200 years ago when the river was straightened.
+1. No active intervention: The River Otter's embankments were built over 200 years ago when the river was straightened.
 Today those embankments are nearing the end of their useful life and there is a significant risk they will catastrophically fail in a major flood or extreme tidal event.
 We can't predict when this will happen.
 However, failure will likely impact adversely on local homes and businesses, expose an unprotected old municipal tip to erosion and threaten public infrastructure such as roads, public footpaths and recreational facilities.

-3. Managed realignment: this involves an acceptance that we can't stop climate change, but seeks to work with nature and pre-empt inevitable change.
+3. Managed realignment: This involves an acceptance that we can't stop climate change, but seeks to work with nature and pre-empt inevitable change.
 With managed realignment the shoreline and associated habitats are allowed to move naturally, but the process is managed to secure the best possible benefits for people and wildlife.
 This option is usually undertaken in low-lying areas such as estuaries, especially where land has previously been claimed from the sea in years gone by.

-What would a managed realignment look like?
+What will managed realignment look like?